-- How are these support groups adjusting considering the current restrictions since the pandemic? - How might churches support those in their congregations who are struggling with addiction at this time? - How will you apply this knowledge?
+- How have support groups adjusted since the pandemic? - How might churches support those in their congregations who are struggling with addiction at this time? - How will you apply this knowledge?
 Please note that this may simply mean informing your congregation of the resources that are available. - What emerged for you emotionally and/or spiritually during this process?